panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 world.greet(); // => 'Hello, World!'
 ```

 `greet() { .... }` is a method defined on an object literal.
-Saying it stricter, this type of definition is named *shortand method definition* (available starting ES2015).
+Saying it stricter, this type of definition is named *shorthand method definition* (available starting ES2015).

 Before ES2015 there was a longer syntax of how you can define methods: